Chapter 15: The Voice

 realized that these Chinooks made much better targets than individual

-their weather-beaten bellies.
+weather-beaten bellies.
 That webbing was crammed with all sorts of

 resupplies.
 The diversion these Chinooks offered snipers probably saved